faith444/Kings-County-Housing-Prediction-Model/README.md

 ## Data
 ---

-We've used housing data from the King County dataset, which has records on houses sold from May 2014 to May 2015.
+The King County Housing Data Set contains information about the price, size, location, condition and other features of houses in the Washington’s King County area.
+After data cleaning:
+- 21,597 house sales between May 2014 – May 2015
+- 21 variables

 ## Methods
 ---